 General Nephrology Fellowship Training Program

 Thank you for your interest in the University of Maryland Adult Nephrology Fellowship Program.
-We have trained outstanding clinical and academic nephrologists for over 30 years.
-We provide a broad range of clinical and research experience in Nephrology and to prepare them for a successful career as a clinical practitioner or an academic nephrologist.
+We have trained outstanding clinical and academic nephrologists for more than 40 years.
+We provide a broad range of clinical and research experience in Nephrology and strive to prepare graduating fellows for a successful career as a clinical practitioner or an academic nephrologist.

-All fellows will be assigned a mentorship committee during their first year.
-The committee will provide guidance and support and assist each trainee in achieving their training goals and benchmarks.
-The mentorship committee will assist the fellow in identifying potential research projects and a primary mentor, and will work with the mentor to monitor their progress throughout their clinical and research training.
+All fellows will be assigned a mentor during their first year.
+This mentor will provide guidance and support and assist each trainee in achieving their training goals and benchmarks.
+The mentorship will assist the fellow in identifying a potential research project and will work together to monitor progress throughout their clinical and research training.

-The training program is approved by the ACGME (Accreditation Council of Graduate Medical Education) for 3 first and 3 second year fellows.
+The fellowship is two years; our training program is approved by the ACGME (Accreditation Council of Graduate Medical Education) for a total of six fellows.

 Distinctions of Our Program